wkalt/puppetdb/doc/api/v1/groups.markdown

     }

 Note how the "ssl" class was deleted because its entire object was mapped to null, whereas for the "apache" class only the "keepalive_timeout" parameter was deleted.

+### DELETE /v1/groups/<name-or-uuid>

+Delete the group with the given name or UUID.

+#### Response Format

+If the delete operation is successful, then a 204 No Content with an empty body will be returned.

+#### Error Responses

+No error responses specific to this operation are anticipated.